NadaAlinour/freshcipe-react/README.md

 - Run "npm install" to install dependencies
 - Run "npm run dev" to start the server

-To run the server:
-- Navigate to the strapi-server directory
-- Run "npm install"
-- Run "npm run develop" to start the server
-> **_NOTE:_**  The database is currently deployed and the strapi server requires logging in to be able to manage the data in the database.

 ---

 ## Built With
 * [Reactjs](https://react.dev/) - The frontend library used
 * [Redux Toolkit](https://redux-toolkit.js.org/) - The state management library used

----

-## Deployemnt
-The frontend application is deployed using Netlify: [Demo](https://freshcipe.netlify.app/)

-> **_NOTE:_**  The deployed backend is currently slow sometimes, so it might take a while for the website to load required data or services from the backend server.
-You can run this application locally to avoid this.

----

-Additional features:
-- Implement a product recommendation system using Python and Machine Learning techniques.
-- Allow user to choose between different products that map to the same ingredient in the recipe details page.
-- Use a publicly available dataset with the appropriate license for the demo products and recipes.

 ---